developmentseed/geospatial-ds-cholera-lab/README.md

 **Hypothesis**:
 Environmental and socio-economic factors alone won’t unravel this very complex relationship, but they can help identify spatio-temporal patterns that could help assist in allocating resources and support.

+**Setting up your local environment**:
+Run the following commands in your terminal to create your the environment used in this notebook:

+`conda env create -f environment.yaml`
+`conda activate geo-ds-cholera`